Wildhoney/EmberDroplet/README.md

 Testing
 -------------

-All of the related tests are written in Jasmine, and can be run with `grunt test` (assuming you have `grunt` installed &ndash; `npm install grunt -g`).
+All of the related tests are written in Jasmine, and can be run with `grunt test` (assuming you have `grunt` installed &ndash; `npm install grunt-cli -g`).
 You'll also need to run `npm install` to install the project's dependencies.

 <img src="http://pivotal.github.io/jasmine/images/jasmine_logo.png" alt="Jasmine" />